girobusan/latid/docs/en/gettingstarted.md

     node latidserv.js

-Then point your browser to http://localhost:9999
+Then point your browser to http://localhost:9999/ You should see something like [that](gui.md)